starikcetin/btes/frontend/src/docs/glossary/content.md

 ## Blockchain
 A consensus digital ledger comprised of unchangeable, digitally recorded data in packages called blocks.
 Each block is ‘chained’ to the next block using a cryptographic signature.
 This allows blockchains to act like a ledger, which can be shared with and accessed by anyone with the appropriate permissions.
 Click here to learn more about blockchain.

+## Block explorer
+An online tool for exploring the blockchain of a particular cryptocurrency, where you can watch and follow live all the transactions happening on the blockchain.
+Block explorers can serve as blockchain analysis and provide information such as total network hash rate, coin supply, transaction growth, etc.

 ## Block Height
 The number of blocks connected together in the blockchain.
 For example, Height 0 would be the very first block, which is also called the Genesis Block.